KingRaver/zoinks/README.md

 ## ⚠️ Disclaimer

-This bot is for educational purposes only.
+This agent is for educational purposes only.
 Cryptocurrency trading carries significant risks.
 Always do your own research and never trade based solely on automated analysis.